 The curriculum focus shifts from exploration to more purposeful investigation.
-In these years, students learn to describe and compare the environmental and human characteristics of places in different locations at different scales.
+In these years, students learn to describe and compare the environmental and human characteristics of places in different locations at the local, regional and national scale.
 They reflect on how people feel about places and learn how the environment supports their life and the life of other living things.
 They examine different views on how to protect environments and how to use resources and manage waste sustainably.